Assistant Professor

 Biosketch

 Dr. Elton researches the human-ecosystems-health nexus in the city.
-She employs critical qualitative research methods in her work on gardens, produce chains, and the human gut microbiome, often employing posthumanist theory in her analysis.
-This latter work contributes to the emerging area of human-plant relations, the study of plants in the context of society and politics.
+She employs critical qualitative research methods in her work on gardens, produce chains, and the human gut microbiome, often drawing on posthumanist theory in her analysis.
+This latter work contributes to the emerging area of human-plant relations, the study of plants in the context of society, politics, and the production of health.
 Her research has been published in numerous peer-reviewed journals including Social Science and Medicine, Critical Public Health, Food, Culture & Society, Gastronomica, Environmental Humanities and the Canadian Journal of Public Health.
+In 2021, she won an inaugural Gairdner Foundation Early Career Investigator Award and in 2020, her PhD thesis won the Joan Eakin Doctoral Award for Methodological Excellence from CQ.

 Selected Publications